HarryDevDude/dog-brary/README.md

 The name of the dog
 Bred for
 Life Span
-Height in metric values
+Height in inch
-Weight in metric values
+Weight in lbs
 Image of the dog.
 If no image is rendered it an alt description of the name of the dog will be in it's place.

+Next steps:
+Adding a toggle for both imperial and metric values for Height and Weight.